KushalGH/private_blockchain_leveldb/README.md

 ```
 node
 ```
-3: Copy and paste your code into your node session
+3: Copy and paste your code [levelSanbox.js and simpleChain.js] into your node session

 4: Instantiate blockchain with blockchain variable.
 Genesis Block will be created, as we are doing for the first time
 ```